Robinini/tinmap/README.md

 ## Installation

-This package is [hosted on npm](https://www.npmjs.com/package/tinmap) so you can install it with npm
+This package is [hosted on npm](https://www.npmjs.com/package/ol-tinmap) so you can install it with npm

 ```
-npm i tinmap
+npm i ol-tinmap
 ```

 ## Use